Chris Lewis, MA, LMHC

 Many of us carry a deeply embedded mark of shame over the ways we’ve been physically or sexually violated and emotionally wounded.
 The tragedy of trauma and abuse is not only that they degrade and dis-embody, but also that survivors are left with a recurring, disorienting sense of re-living the experience.
 Some events are too disturbing, too fragmenting, to be integrated by the mind and body as a memory.
 Instead of remaining in the past, the memory resurfaces in the everyday present, where survivors are bracing for fearful reminders or triggers.

 The dissociative impact of trauma and abuse often hinders trust and intimacy in other relationships; it’s difficult for survivors to manage and process their emotions and to feel connected.
 Post-traumatic stress takes a toll on the body and the mind, and severs the link between them.
 It can stifle language, creativity, reasoning, desire and the ability to “read” or care for oneself.

 I view the work of therapy as both sensorimotor (body-oriented) and narrative.
 The goal is for survivors to safely reconnect with and bless a body that has been both hyper-sensitized and numbed, and to restore a mind that may have coped by blaming and turning against oneself.
 It’s possible for this incriminating story to be reframed, redeemed and retold – so that one can freely bear witness to it.
 By learning to both separate and assimilate the past, a survivor can grow more self-awareness and self-worth, and move towards wholeness and freedom.

 Sessions: I offer 53-minute sessions.
 Sessions can be held more than once per week, weekly, or every other week.
 Scheduling options are discussed in greater detail during your Risk-Free Initial Session.

 Availability (by office location):

-- Mill Creek – Monday, Tuesday, Wednesday, Thursday and Friday
+- Mill Creek – Monday, Tuesday, Wednesday and Thursday

 - Online (WA residence only)